A brief history of Walker Church

 Roger had a talent for making headlines.
 In the 1970s he officiated at Minnesota’s (and perhaps the nation’s) first gay marriage.
 In the early ‘80s, he lost his job as director of a mental health residential treatment center amid a sex scandal involving one of his staff and a client.
 After that, he came back to Walker as a volunteer associate pastor, Reichian therapist and handyman who, with Bryan, spearheaded the Centennial Hall remodeling.

 During that time, Roger also founded the Sunday meditation group.
-In 1988, he returned to active Methodist ministry, bringing his own brand of radical politics and theology to the Long Prairie and Gray Eagle churches in central Minnesota.
+In 1988, he returned to appointed ministry, bringing his own brand of radical politics and theology to the Long Prairie and Gray Eagle churches in central Minnesota.
 A highly engaging preacher whose sermons were full of psychological analysis, ancient mythology and cutting-edge scriptural interpretation, he had spent five successful years in conservative Todd County, but was ready to move back home.

 From 1993 until his retirement in 2002, Roger led another Walker rebirth.
 He knew the vision and praxis of Bryan Peterson and helped institutionalize them with a beefed-up committee structure and a strong mission statement – to nurture spirituality, build caring community and work courageously for peace with justice.
+Later, the words “and mercy” were added.

 Roger deflected credit for all this activity.
 He said he was just “harvesting the fruit” that had been planted by Bryan Peterson.
 But Roger’s contributions were great, too.
 A reinvigorated Walker grew in numbers and in spiritual wisdom.
 He started Walker’s regular sermon feedback time.
 And he turned the communion blessing – often a dry recitation invoking not body, blood nor Jesus – into incarnational poetry: